Did you know that Father Kino first visited the

-While the Sonoran borderlands had been home to thriving indigenous cultures for centuries prior to Spanish incursions, the written history of the unincorporated community of roughly 19,000 begins with Father Eusebio Francisco Kino, the Jesuit Priest who dubbed the first settlements there Calabazas, iterations of which would be the town’s name until rechristened “Rio Rico” by Florida real estate cowboys in the 1960s.
+While the Sonoran borderlands had been home to thriving indigenous cultures for centuries prior to Spanish incursions, the written history of the unincorporated community of roughly 19,000 begins with Father Eusebio Francisco Kino, the Jesuit Priest who dubbed the first settlements there Calabazas, iterations of which would be the town’s name until rechristened “Rio Rico” by Florida real estate cowboys in

 To learn more about the history of Rio Rico, visit the Rio Rico Historical Society at

 1060 Yavapai Drive #7, Rio Rico, Arizona 85648.

 Rugged, rustic and surreal are just a few of the words that might describe Rio Rico.